thegetty/quire-docs/content/guide/pages-plain-text.md

     - At the end of the main body text, one can designate a “Notes” or related subheading using ## or ###.
 Underneath that heading the information of the citation will be listed using this format:
       - `[^#]: Corresponding citation information.`
       - `[^1]: Roy Stryker to all FSA (then RA) photographers, outline for first published in Carver, *Just Before the War*, n.p.`
-  - You can find additional information about formatting notes text with Markdown in the [*Markdown fundamentals* section](../fundamentals/markdown) of this guide.
+  - You can find additional information about formatting notes text with Markdown in the [*Markdown fundamentals* section](/fundamentals/markdown) of this guide.

 - Citation and Bibliography shortcode linking:
-  - When the citation shortcode, `{{< q-cite "author date" "page # if applicable" >}}` is used in body of text, that corresponds to the short and full bibliographic information provided in the `references.yml`, an in-page bibliography will be generated.
+  - When the citation shortcode, `{{</* q-cite "author date" "page # if applicable" */>}}` is used in body of text, that corresponds to the short and full bibliographic information provided in the `references.yml`, an in-page bibliography will be generated.
 This linking is completed automatically.
   - When the short code is used in the page the text will appear linked and when clicked upon will take a user to its corresponding bibliography entry on the same page.
 However, this cannot be done in reverse as the bibliography at the bottom of the page contains no links.
-  - For more information see the [Citations & Bibliography](citation-bibliographies) section of this guide.
+  - For more information see the [Citations & Bibliography](../citation-bibliographies/) section of this guide.

 ## Using Shortcodes to Add Features

 Quire adds a number of specialty shortcodes which extend the functionality and possibilities of plain text markup.
 While Hugo[&] has a number of built-in shortcodes, which can also work in Quire, Quire-specific shortcodes always start with a `q`.

-Shortcodes are always formatted with a combination of curly brackets and angle brackets, with the name of the shortcode inside (`{{</*/ shortcode */>}}`) and often with some additional information in quotes.
+Shortcodes are always formatted with a combination of curly brackets and angle brackets, with the name of the shortcode inside (`{{</* shortcode */>}}`) and often with some additional information in quotes.
 The example below inserts a figure in your document, matching a corresponding `id` with figure information stored in the publication’s `figures.yml` file.

 ```
 {{</* q-figure id="3.1" */>}}